Have you wondered how to make a custom Cricut Joy card template? It’s easier than you think to use any image and write inside the card too!

 Now, if you want a sentiment to be written or “drawn” on the inside of the card, click on the text button on the left.

 Write whatever you want.
-Then click on linetype and change it to Draw.
+Then click on linetype or Operation and change it to Draw.

 Click on the Font drop down and change the filter to “writing”.
 This will show you all the fonts that can be used for drawing a single letter line.